 2.contact us by email to get a payment address

 The purpose of this message is to convince you that you should contact hackers at email@example.com email address and wait for an answer with more details on a ransom payment process.
 For the sake of your security, we advise you to avoid contacting hackers and attempt to restore your PC and data with the help of the guide that follows.

 Remove Dragon Ransomware and Restore .locked Files

-The so-called .fox files virus is a threat with highly complex code designed to corrupt both system settings and valuable data.
+The so-called Dragon Ransomware is a threat with highly complex code designed to corrupt both system settings and valuable data.
 So the only way to use your infected system in a secure manner again is to remove all malicious files and objects created by the ransomware.
 For the purpose, you could use our removal guide that reveals how to clean and secure your system step by step.
-In addition, in the guide, you will find several alternative data recovery approaches that may be helpful in attempting to restore files encrypted by .fox ransomware.
+In addition, in the guide, you will find several alternative data recovery approaches that may be helpful in attempting to restore files encrypted by Dragon ransomware.
 We remind you to back up all encrypted files to an external drive before the recovery process.

 How to Recover .locked Files